san-kumar/laravel-crud/.github/ISSUE_TEMPLATE/bug-reporting.md

 1. Have you set the mysql password in the .env file?

-2. Have you created the db migrations and tables for customer, tickets and replies and run artisan migration?
+2. Have you created the db migrations using `artisan migrate`?

-3. Can laravel can connect to your mysql db
+3. Can laravel can connect to your mysql db?

 4. Are you able to see the output for `User:all()`?

+5. Can you see the tables you've created in the mysql database? (using phpmyadmin or mysql client)